 (b) Of the amount transferred to UDC pursuant to subsection (a) of this section, no less than one-third of the funds shall be deposited into UDC’s endowment fund.

 Sec.
-4103. (a) In Fiscal Year 2024, the University of the District of Columbia (“UDC”) shall use funds authorized to be transferred to UDC from the Workforce Investments Account to increase compensation for faculty and staff positions existing as of October 1, 2023.
+4103. (a) By September 1, 2024, UDC shall submit a report to the Council detailing its use of the $6.7 million enhancement provided in the Fiscal Year 2024 budget and financial plan to increase compensation for faculty and staff positions existing as of October 1, 2023.

-(b) By September 1, 2024, UDC shall submit a report to the Council detailing its use of the funds referenced in subsection (a) of this section, which shall include an accounting of compensation increases by position title.
+(b) The report shall explain, by academic department and other division, how the salary increases improved competitiveness and faculty and staff retention.

 SUBTITLE L. PUBLIC SCHOOL HEALTHY FOOD CURRICULUM GRANTS

 Sec.
 4111.
 Short title.